-It is important that your doctor check the progress of you or your child at regular visits.
+It is important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your or your child's condition does not improve, or if it becomes worse, check with your doctor.

-Tell your doctor if you or your child have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
+Tell your doctor if you have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
 You may need a lower dose of this medicine to treat erosive esophagitis.

 Do not use omeprazole if you are also using medicines containing rilpivirine (Edurant®, Complera®).
 Using these medicines together may cause unwanted side effects.